-Under the terms of the Term Loan Facility, the Borrowers immediately borrowed \$85 million pursuant to a term loan (the "Term Loan").
+Under the terms of the Term Loan Facility, the Borrowers immediately borrowed \$85 million pursuant to a term loan (the "Term Loan"), which had a maturity date in March 2027.
 Amounts borrowed under the Term Loan Facility were used by the Borrowers to repay the outstanding principal amount and related fees and expenses under the Prior Term Loan Facility (as defined below) and for other corporate purposes.
 The Company paid approximately \$4.3 million of term loan deferred financing costs.